Elisabeth, Countess of Vermandois: Rule

-Philip and Elisabeth were childless.
-In 1175, Philip discovered that Elisabeth was committing adultery and had her lover, Walter de Fontaines, beaten to death.
+However, Philip and Elisabeth were childless.
+In 1175, Philip discovered that Elisabeth was supposedly committing adultery with her lover, Walter de Fontaines.
+De nugis curialium, a 12th-century collection of written works by Walter Map, discusses adultery and its consequences on men.
+He writes that even great rulers can be morally destroyed because of women and sexual temptation.
+Because of this, Phillip had Walter beaten to death.
 Philip then obtained complete control of her lands in Vermandois from King Louis VII of France.
 In 1177, when Philip left for the Holy Land, he designated his sister Margaret and her second husband, Baldwin V, Count of Hainaut, as his heirs.

 Elisabeth died at Arras on 28 March 1183 aged thirty-nine or forty, prompting King Philip II of France to seize Vermandois on behalf of her sister, Eleonore, who succeeded her.
 Elisabeth was buried at Amiens Cathedral.